 Technically still the Columbia River, both Upper and Lower Arrow Lake are places where the river widens enough to become lake-like in appearance.
 History says the name for these two bodies of water came from the many arrows found here by Europeans in the mid-1800s, left by the Sinixt First Nation who used the waterway as a transportation route.
 Paddlers who also feel like doing some exploring on land will be rewarded by a at-access only hidden gem: Renata Natural Arch, found across from Syringa Provincial Park (near Castlegar).

-Kayaking on the Lower Arrow Lake; photo by Ashley Voykin
+Kayaking on the Lower Arrow Lake with Endless Adventures; photo by Ashley Voykin

 If you want a lake that’s a warmer on the skin, this is the place to paddle.
 Columbia Lake is the largest warm-water lake in East Kootenay.
 But there’s another reason to paddle here: bragging rights.
 Since the lake is also at the head of the Columbia River, those who paddle can claim they skimmed the headwaters of the fourth largest river in North America.